Centers and Offices

 The institution may disclose such information for any purpose, at its discretion.

 Currently enrolled students may withhold disclosure of directory information under the Family Educational Rights and Privacy Act of 1974, as amended.
 To withhold disclosure of directory information, written notification must be received in the Office of the Registrar, 411 S.W.
 24th Street, San Antonio, Texas 78207-4689, within the first 12 days of the fall or spring semester, the first four days of a summer session or the first weekend of class ( for students in the non-traditional scheduling format).
-Forms requesting the withholding of directory information is available in the Registrar’s Office on the San Antonio campus or online through MyOLLU Portal (Registrar’s Office Portal site).
+Forms requesting the withholding of directory information are available in the Registrar’s Office on the San Antonio campus or online through MyOLLU Portal (Registrar’s Office Portal site).
 The restriction will remain in place until the student authorizes removal.
 Our Lady of the Lake University assumes that failure on the part of any student to specifically request the withholding of directory information indicates individual approval for disclosure.

 To protect a student’s privacy, all records and conversations between a student and the Financial Aid Office are confidential.
 No public announcement shall be made of need-based amounts awarded to students.
 No information concerning the student’s financial aid records will be released to anyone outside the Financial Aid Office without the student’s permission in accordance with FERPA.
 If a student wants information released, a consent form must be completed.